Suvroneel/Thrift-Store/README.md

 # Thrift Store

+# 📦 Thrift Store — E-Commerce Website

+🛍️ A comprehensive online shopping platform that brings convenience, reach, and affordability to users across India.

+---

-Scope of the Proposed System: -
+## 🔍 Scope of the Proposed System

-The main objective is to develop a “ECommerce website” that covers all the aspects of shopping online.
+The main objective is to develop a full-featured 🛒 E-Commerce website that covers all aspects of online shopping — from browsing products to placing orders and making payments.

+---

-Goals
+## 🎯 Goals

-The primary goal of e-commerce is to reach maximum customers at the right time to increase sales and profitability of the business.
+- 📈 Reach maximum customers at the right time to boost sales and profitability.
-Flexibility for customers.
-Product and price comparison.
-User friendly.
+- 🔄 Offer flexibility and convenience to users.
+- 🔍 Enable easy product and price comparisons.
+- 🤝 Ensure a user-friendly interface and shopping experience.

+---

-Objectives
+## 🧭 Objectives

-•	To make various products available to different citizens across India at best rate.
+- 🌐 Make various products accessible to customers all over India at the best rates.
-•	As time flow by, technology is evolving and most people love to do things with least labor.
-Like booking a cab with an app.
-Through this website people can shop huge number of things without stepping outside and can pay on delivery or online.
+- 🚀 Embrace evolving technology to support modern, low-effort shopping experiences (like online cab bookings).
-•	To provide a smooth interface to the user and help him/her find their desired product easily.
+- 🧭 Provide a smooth and intuitive interface for users to find their desired products quickly.

-Users
+- 💳 Support both cash-on-delivery and online payment methods.

+---

+## 👥 User Roles

-Contact Persons (Admin):
+### 👤 Contact Persons (Admin)

-These types of users perform all the transactions on behalf of the company.
-They can place orders on the company account and billing address.
-The admin can view orders of other contact persons of the same company.
-The admin can add or delete other contact persons of the company as well.
+Admins are empowered with full system access:

+- Can perform all transactions on behalf of the company.
+- Can place orders using the company account and billing address.
+- Have visibility into all orders placed by contact persons under the same organization.
+- Can add or remove other contact persons.

-Contact Persons (Non-Admin):
+### 👥 Contact Persons (Non-Admin)

-The same as the contact person admin, the only difference is that they neither can create other contact persons, nor they, can view orders places by other
+These users have limited access:

+- Can perform standard transactions and place orders.
+- Cannot view orders placed by others or add new contact persons.